 As British troops are now out of Iraq and the war in Afghanistan is winding down, the focus has shifted towards Prime Minister Jim Hacker’s desperate fight to avoid Sarkozy's fate as he battles the Europeans over greater austerity, the collapsing euro, assassinations by drones and serious diplomatic misbehaviour influenced by Silvio Berlusconi and Dominique Strauss Kahn.
 Sir Humphrey is in favour of greater austerity for ordinary people but not for senior civil servants.

-Trafalgar Studio One
+Trafalgar Studio One Venue Information

-Our Yes, Prime Minister
+Our Review of Yes, Prime Minister